Brora Rangers F.C.: History since 2013

 The prospect of a future promotion to the national leagues has proven controversial due to the distances that players and supporters would be expected to travel to many of the away games.
 Before the 2014–15 season began, it had been suggested that supporters would be allowed to vote on whether the club should join the Scottish Professional Football League were it to qualify for promotion.
 However following Brora's successful defence of their Highland League title, chairman John Young said that the club had "looked at all options and there's no way we can avoid competing.
 We meet SPFL criteria for entry level so we can’t opt out, we’ve got to go for it."
 Besides the impact on the club, it has been suggested that Brora itself would benefit economically from players and supporters of Southern clubs visiting the town.

 The 2019–20 season was curtailed due to the COVID-19 pandemic, and Brora were declared Highland League champions.
 They were due to progress to the playoffs with the Lowland League winner and the bottom club in League Two, but they were never held.

-On 23 March 2021 in the 2020–21 Scottish Cup, Brora recorded a significant upset by beating runaway Championship leaders and the previous season's Scottish Cup finalists, Heart of Midlothian, 2–1 at Dudgeon Park.
-The result has been described as one of Scotland's biggest cup shocks of all time.
+On 23 March 2021, in the 2020–21 Scottish Cup, Brora upset runaway Championship leaders and the previous season's Scottish Cup finalists, Heart of Midlothian, 2–1 at Dudgeon Park, described as one of Scotland's biggest cup shocks of all time.

 For the second consecutive season, Brora were declared champions of the 2020–21 Highland Football League on a points per game formula due to the ongoing COVID-19 pandemic.
 The decision was announced by the Highland Football League on 30 March 2021.